Study links human–pet bond to lower relinquishment risk

 ASPCA’s 2025 thank-you messaging highlights donor-backed rescue, kitten care, disaster response, and poison-control work.

-A new JAVMA study links practice-wide low-stress care certification with fewer staff injuries in small animal clinics.
+An AVMA podcast and JAVMA study link low-stress patient care with fewer staff injuries in small animal practice.

-The new Pawling facility expands medical and behavioral care for dogs rescued from abuse and neglect.
+A new ASPCA facility in Pawling expands medical and behavioral care for dogs rescued from abuse and neglect.

 Subaru and the ASPCA are continuing their Share the Love campaign, extending a major funding stream for animal welfare work.